Treatment Effect Models with Strategic Interaction in Treatment Decisions: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Yoichi Arai, Sukjin Han, Hiroaki Kaido, Shin Kanaya, Hiroyuki Kasahara, Toru Kitagawa, Tatsushi Oka, Ryo Okui, Yuya Sasaki, Yuta Toyama, Takuya Ura, Haiqing Xu, and the participants of AMES, ESAM, EEA-ESEM, IAAE, SETA, and seminars at various institutions for their valuable comments and suggestions.
-This work was supported by JSPS KAKENHI Grant Numbers 15K17039, 17K13715, and 19H01473.
+The authors are grateful to the coeditor (Elie Tamer), the associate editor, and two anonymous referees for their insightful comments that significantly improved the paper.
+We also thank to Yoichi Arai, Sukjin Han, Hiroaki Kaido, Shin Kanaya, Hiroyuki Kasahara, Toru Kitagawa, Tatsushi Oka, Ryo Okui, Yuya Sasaki, Yuta Toyama, Takuya Ura, Haiqing Xu, and the participants of conferences and seminars at various places for their valuable comments and suggestions.
+This work was supported by JSPS KAKENHI Grant Numbers 15K17039, 17K13715, 19H01473, and 20K01597.

 This research uses data from Add Health, a program project directed by Kathleen Mullan Harris and designed by J. Richard Udry, Peter S. Bearman, and Kathleen Mullan Harris at the University of North Carolina at Chapel Hill, and funded by grant P01-HD31921 from the Eunice Kennedy Shriver National Institute of Child Health and Human Development, with cooperative funding from 23 other federal agencies and foundations.
 Special acknowledgment is due Ronald R. Rindfuss and Barbara Entwisle for assistance in the original design.
 Information on how to obtain the Add Health data files is available on the Add Health website (http://www.cpc.unc.edu/addhealth).
 No direct support was received from grant P01-HD31921 for this analysis.

 {\Alph{section}.\arabic{table}} {\Alph{section}.\arabic{figure}}